ardatan/graphql-tools/website/docs/schema-directives.md

 ## What about `directiveResolvers`?

-The `makeExecutableSchema` function also takes a `directiveResolvers` option that can be used for implementing certain kinds of `@directive`s on fields that have resolver functions.
+The `makeExecutableSchema` function used to take a `directiveResolvers` option that could be used for implementing certain kinds of `@directive`s on fields that have resolver functions.

 The new abstraction is more general, since it can visit any kind of schema syntax, and do much more than just wrap resolver functions.
-However, the old `directiveResolvers` API has been left in place for backwards compatibility, though it is now implemented in terms of `mapSchema`:
+The old `directiveResolvers` API can be implemented with the above new API as follows:

 ```typescript
 export function attachDirectiveResolvers(